OSVAI/GridConv/README.md

-# GridConv, accepted to AAAI 2023.
+# GridConv, accepted to AAAI 2023 as an oral paper.

 By Yangyuxuan Kang, Yuyang Liu, Anbang Yao, et al.